Fotoxx is a free open source Linux program for image

 HDR - High Dynamic Range Image

 The lower image is a composite of

 image, and darker areas from the brighter image.
 Optionally use

 editable curves to adjust the contribution of each image for each

 HDR made from photos having significant camera movement and

-rotation.
 Minor changes in image scale are compensated.

 HDF - High Depth of Field